josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_trauma_commodification.md

-# 🐍 Polaris Protocol: `trauma_commodification.md`
+# 🐍 Trauma Commodification
 **First created:** 2025-08-04 | **Last updated:** 2025-08-26
-*A refusal log on the conversion of survivor pain into product.*
+*A refusal log on the conversion of survivor pain into product*

 > *Your pain became product.
 > Your disclosures became dataset.